nortikin/sverchok/docs/contribute_small_things.rst

 Contributing small things
 *************************

+If you're reading this because you would like to change or add code to sverchok, that's cool.
+If not, you can skip this document now.

-Thanks for taking the time to read this document, we gladly accept code/doc contributions.
-For whatever reason you want to change or add code to sverchok, that's cool.
+Thanks for taking the time to read on, we gladly accept contributions to our code and documentation.
 We will always consider the proposed changes in light of our understanding of sverchok as a whole.
 Sverchok's code base is large and in a few places challenging to comprehend.
 If we don't think it's appropriate to accept your suggestion we'll defend our position.
 Usually we can come to some compromise that makes sense for sverchok, yet also satisfies the amicable contributor.

 Pull Requests